tinos-interns-projects/smart-parking-reservation-system/README.md

 ---

-# 📸 Screenshots

-## Login Page
-Modern authentication UI with token-based login.

-## Dashboard
-Analytics cards with booking insights.

-## Booking Page
-AI-powered parking booking interface.

-## QR Verification
-Generated QR after successful booking.

----

-# 🚀 Future Improvements
+# 🚀 Future Enhancements
 - Live parking map integration
-- Real-time sensor tracking
+- Real-time parking sensor support
 - Online payment gateway
 - Admin analytics dashboard
-- Mobile app support
+- Mobile application integration
+- Notification system
+- Advanced predictive analytics

 ---

 # 👨‍💻 Developed By

-Mohammed Jaseel
+- Mohammed Jaseel TK
+- Adhil K

 ---

+# 📄 Project Purpose

+This project was developed as an AI-powered smart parking solution for educational, internship, and research purposes focusing on intelligent parking optimization and predictive analytics.

+---

-# 📄 License
+# 📜 License

-This project is developed for educational and internship purposes.
+This project is intended for educational and internship purposes only.